NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Heritages/Deep Orc.md

 Your calloused hands and red eyes speak to a life spent in the deep darkness of mountain caverns, where you learned to battle on rocky cliffs and survive with minimal resources.
-You gain the [[Feats/Terrain Expertise|Terrain Expertise]] skill feat for underground terrain and the [[Feats/Combat Climber|Combat Climber]] skill feat.
+You gain the [[Terrain Expertise|Terrain Expertise]] skill feat for underground terrain and the [[Combat Climber|Combat Climber]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*